Chapter 16. Red Hat Quay auto-pruning overview

 After tags are automatically pruned, they go into the Red Hat Quay time machine, or the amount of time, after a tag is deleted, that the tag is accessible before being garbage collected.
 The expiration time of an image tag is dependent on your organization’s settings.
 For more information, see Red Hat Quay garbage collection.

-Users can only configure one policy per namespace or repository; this can be done through the Red Hat Quay v2 UI.
+Users can configure multiple policies per namespace or repository; this can be done through the Red Hat Quay v2 UI.
 Policies can also be set by using the API endpoints through the command-line interface (CLI).

 The following prerequisites and limitations apply to the auto-pruning feature: